 Each one of them had their very own unique personality traits.
 Some were very social to both other bats and people, others were more apprehensive and scurried away when a person was to enter, and others demanded attention at every possible moment.
 I witnessed teamwork, curiosity, agility, and intelligence.
 It took only mere minutes and I was in love, these perfect creatures were an incredible part of nature and it became clear to me how gravely misunderstood they are.

 In my conversations with locals both en-route and leaving the conservancy, I learned there were many uninformed people out there with negative perceptions around bats and their place in the ecosystem.
-Everyone I spoke to was shocked to learn fruit bats are pollinators and vital to the survival of the planet.
+Everyone I spoke to was shocked to learn that fruit bats are pollinators and vital to the survival of the planet.
 Others were just scared of bats in general and were surprised to hear that someone would be voluntarily wishing to work with them.
-Even more surprising was many locals had no idea they had bats living in the wild right there in Gainesville (500,000 at the University of Florida alone!)
+Even more surprising was many locals had no idea they had bats living in the wild right here in Gainesville (500,000 at the University of Florida alone!)
 However, as I spoke with them, I was pleased to gauge a positive reaction to learning more about them and noticed that people were happy to have learned a little bit about these flying mammals and why they are to be celebrated, not feared.

 What was my favorite part of the two days intensive?
 It was a toss-up between the bat handling, enrichment techniques, and the blood draws.
 As a former veterinary technician, it was quite satisfying to see that I still had some medical skills in my tool belt and was able to successfully draw blood on the first try!
 YES!
 Even more important than what I learned during the practical sessions were the moments I was able to just observe them and spend time with them.
 Bats are essential to the ecosystems in which they live.
 From pollination to insect control, they provide essential functions that keep our planet running smoothly.